devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

 - Edit the **VERSION** parameter and use `java-old-image` tag.
 - Then click on **Start** to trigger the pipeline build

-At the end of the pipeline in the deploy task, the application will be automatically deployed to the workshop-int project e.g for interation oder user acceptance testing.
+At the end of the pipeline in the deploy task, the application will be automatically deployed to the workshop-int project e.g for interation or user acceptance testing.
 Have a look in the **Developer Perspective** if you want.